camunda/camunda/webapp/README.md

 > and [docker-compose](https://docs.docker.com/compose/install/) installed
 > in your machine

-# Running the tests
+## Build the backend

-To run the tests you can use maven:
+To build the backend you can use maven:

 ```
 mvn clean install